3mRoshdy/k8s-rails-app/README.md

 13. create sidekiq service using  `kubectl create -f k8s/sidekiq-service.yml`
 14. create sidekiq deployment using  `kubectl create -f k8s/sidekiq-deployment.yml`

-15. run `kubectl svc -o wide` to get the service name for the rails app.
+15. run `kubectl get svc -o wide` to get the service name for the rails app.
 16. run `minikube service rails-app --url` to get the remote url.
 17. open the url in your browser you should see the rails app running.
+18. you can navigate to `/posts` in the url to see the database changes.